Leprosy could be endemic in Central Florida, CDC says. What to know about the disease.

 "Those suffering from it are isolated and discriminated against in many places where the disease is seen," the CDC notes.

-The World Health Organization says more than 200,000 new cases are reported every year in more than 120 countries.
+The World Health Organization says more than 200,000 new cases are reported every year in more than 120 countries, with the largest numbers in Brazil, India and Indonesia.
 In the United States, about 150 people get infected annually, according to the CDC.

 What causes leprosy?